Starting a Claim for Harassment & Stalking

 The first step is to send a letter of claim to your harasser, setting out their incidents of harassment against you and threatening to sue if they do not stop and pay you compensation.
 In some cases, this letter alone will be sufficient to stop the harassment.
 However, in other cases, the harassment can continue or even escalate, and you may want to start court proceedings.

-The claim for harassment is very likely to include a request for an injunction, financial compensation for the harm caused to you and costs.
+The claim for harassment is very likely to include a request for an injunction, financial compensation for the harm caused to you and payment of your legal costs.
 If your case is successful, and your harasser is made subject to an injunction, if they breach it by harassing you again, they can be sent to prison.

 What should I do next?